 Charlie is also the author of the popular vocabulary-building program Verbal Advantage and the narrator of the audio version (for which he has not received royalties in more than ten years because the publisher reneged on the contract, so please buy the book instead).

 In October 2018 Houghton Mifflin Harcourt published Charlie's latest popular reference book, How to Tell Fate from Destiny and Other Skillful Word Distinctions.
 An audiobook version, narrated by Charlie, was concurrently released by HighBridge, an imprint of Recorded Books.
 Charlie's previous book, Word Workout, published by St. Martin's Griffin, is a vocabulary-building companion to Verbal Advantage, with an entirely different set of keywords and even more information on synonyms, antonyms, pronunciation, and usage.
-Word Workout is also available as an audiobook, narrated by Charlie.
+Word Workout is also available as an audiobook, narrated by Charlie, from Macmillan Audio.